haxala1r/hcl/doc/organization.md

 This directory is intended for certain utilities that may be needed for more than a single algorithm (i.e. *common* ).

-For example, things like `rotr32` (rotate right 32-bit), which aren't provided in the C language but still needed for a lot of algorithms, are implemented in 'common/binary.c' as it is quite commonly needed.
+For example, `rotr32` (rotate right 32-bit) is implemented in 'common/binary.c' as it is quite commonly needed, but not provided in the C language.

 ## doc/